 - Flip tofu and cook other side for 5 to 7 minutes.

-Notes: You can also bake this tofu on a cast iron pan at 400°F instead of cooking on the stovetop.
+Notes: You can also bake this tofu on a cast iron pan for 20 minutes at 400°F instead of cooking on the stovetop.

 I can’t wait to hear what you think of this recipe!
 I’m not a food blogger or photographer but this tofu is so good I just had to share it with the world.
 Tag me on social media @taylorwolframrd with pictures of your nooch tofu!